geneldodge/CubeClicker/README.md

 A simple clicker game made with jquery and html only

 # Try It Out
-Download via the link, unzip, and open the ".html" file.
+Download via the "Clone or Download" link, unzip, and open the ".html" file.

 # Feature To-Do